keonhwi/keonhwi.github.io/essays/E4: Progress in Programming Report.md

 date: 2021-11-24
 ---

-1. My programming skills have greatly improved in the following ways:
+1.My programming skills have greatly improved in the following ways:
     Honestly think that I am not that much better than how I was before because I am still learning.
 But I think that the way I understand code and the material is getting better.
 The more I practice the more I get better at coding and understanding the steps.
 By doing assignment 1, I was able to understand the server side of codes and I was actually surprised that this simple code on the server can execute many functions.
 2. I need to work on the following to improve my programming skills:
     I need to have a better understanding of each command and actions of the code.
 I think this comes with more practiice and repetition.
 I have trouble with fixing my own codes however, fixing my own codes is a great way to practice because I can point out what I am ding wrong and find the solution.